 Why a Deep-Fried Steak Might Work

 Deep-frying is a form of dry-heat cooking, just like grilling and broiling.
 And dry-heat is indeed the appropriate technique for preparing a tender cut of beef like a rib-eye steak.
 Deep-frying cooks hot and fast, creating a flavorful brown crust on the exterior of the meat.
 As long as you don't leave the steak in the hot fat for too long, it'll come out juicy and medium rare.

-If you are breading or coating a steak in batter for chicken fried steak or country fried steak, deep-frying or frying it in a deep skillet with plenty of oil is the typical way you would cook it.
+If you are breading or coating a steak in the batter for chicken fried steak or country fried steak, deep-frying or frying it in a deep skillet with plenty of oil is the typical way you would cook it.
 This is not shocking to anyone.

 Advice for Deep-Frying a Steak